realm/SwiftLint/README.md

 [latest GitHub release](https://github.com/realm/SwiftLint/releases/latest) and running it.

-### Compiling from source:
+### Installing from source:

-You can also build from source by cloning this project and running `git submodule update --init --recursive; make install` (Xcode 10.2 or later).
+You can also build and install from source by cloning this project and running `make install` (Xcode 11.4 or later).

 ### Known Installation Issues On MacOS Before 10.14.4